A show that premiered in New York City at La MaMa Theatre.

-A common feature of each character is the solemn march and progression towards a loss of the individual, an identity that becomes increasingly liquid and changeable.
+A common trait of each character is the solemn march towards a loss of individuality, towards a sense of identity that becomes increasingly fluid and changeable.

-A series of tableaus follow one another, which represent fragments of real life, contemporary situations narrated using surreal and postmodern settings, in a language that is ironic and, at times, grotesque.
-A possible future that acts as a mirror of our present.
+The show is made up of a successive series of tableaus, which represent fragments of real life, contemporary situations narrated using surreal and postmodern settings, in a language that is ironic and, at times, grotesque.
+A potential future that acts as a mirror of our present.

 On tour: 2019 – 2023

 Cast and Crew: 11/12 people on tour (9 actors)

 Venue: Show suitable for theatre & unconventional venue.

 There is a “separation” between the stage and the audience space.